rthalley/dnspython/README.md

 Bugs fixed since 1.7.0:

-     	The 1.7.0 kitting process inadventently omitted the code for the DLV RR.
+     	The 1.7.0 kitting process inadvertently omitted the code for the DLV RR.

 	Negative DDNS prerequisites are now handled correctly.